harmony-one/h/progress/rikako-hatoya.md

+2025-07-08 Tue: Implemented: checking position out of range, remove liquidity/collect fees.
+Was not correctly displaying position information, working on debugging and also added Q3 goals.

 2025-07-07 Mon: Working on LP Aerodromerebalancing.
-Checking uniswap code to adapt for aero.
+Checking uniswap code to adapt for aero, added more comments to Q3 docs.

 ---